mido/mido/README.rst

     >>> if input.poll():
     >>>     msg = input.recv()

-Inputs and outputs take an optional port name.
-This is name of the ALSA / CoreMIDI device to use:
+Inputs and outputs take an optional port name, which is name of the ALSA / CoreMIDI device to use:

 .. code:: python